zerocool320/emacs.d/README.md

 # emacs.d
 Current Known Bugs
 - doom-themes do not get loaded properly
-- Autocompletion color scheme is wonky
+- TabNine autocompletion in Python